-The project uses OWLIM semantic database to store the datasets and provide a backend to the public demo website http://lod.ac/.
-See the paper Producing and Consuming Linked Open Data on Art with a Local Community (COLD 2012) for more information.
+The project uses Ontotext’s leading semantic database GrpahDB to store the datasets and to provide a backend to the public demo website.

 Powered by Ontotext’s semantic graph database, LOD.AC Museum is now able to release useful academic information and create applications that use it.

 Currently, the data released through the project focuses on domestic information resources such as museums and museum data, species data, etc., but future plans of NII involve contributing more generic Linked Data (including Japanese contents such as dbpedia.jp).

 Do you think this case resembles your particular needs?